 1. JET JMD-18 Benchtop Milling Machine

-It’s the only one that provides 2 HP motor spindle in comparison with all machines on this list.
+It’s the only one that provides a 2 HP motor spindle in comparison with all machines on this list.
 That being said, it’s best to provide huge power and allow you to perform hard milling jobs with the most possible low speed.

 As we collect from the official website, its overall size is 47 x 40 x 51 inch which is twice fatter than Klutch.
 The column is also made of cast iron for greater support of rigidity.
 Make sure that your flooring is able to handle its weight which is 662 lbs.
 As it’s one phase machine, it’s suitable to be used in your home shop which typically has a residential electricity line.